Snowflake-Labs/terraform-provider-snowflake/README.md

 ### snowflake_schema_grant

-Each grant resource is unique
+snowflake_schema_grant are unique for a given snowflake_schem

 #### properties